a2stuff/a2d/res/notes/testplan.md

 # DeskTop

-* Open a volume with double-click.
-* Open a directory with double-click.
-* Open a text file with double-click.

-* Open a volume with File > Open.
-* Open a directory with File > Open.
-* Open a text file with File > Open.

 * Open a volume, open a folder, close just the volume window; re-open the volume, re-open the folder, ensure the previous window is activated.

 * Open a window.
 Position two icons so one overlaps another.
 Select both.
 Drag both to a new location.
 Verify that the icons are repainted in the new location, and erased from the old location.